hanzopgp/CleanCodeMemento/README.md

 ## General :

 - Cleaning code is almost as long as making code work
+- One or two level of indentation maximum in a function
 - Sometimes, making code work is less important than doing clean code because no one will be able to help if no one understands it
 - Avoid switch statements unless it's really easy to understand or won't need update
 - A module should be open for extension but closed for modification (Open Close principle)